 Buying an engagement ring is one of life's most expensive purchases, so take your time to shop smartly.
 When you finally find the dream ring, make sure you are buying a certified stone from an accredited laboratory such as the American Gem Society or the Gemological Institute of America.
 Diamonds certified by the other labs can have inflated grades, giving the customer the illusion of getting a great deal, when in reality they've only gotten a lower quality diamond, warns expert Ira Weissman, creator of The Diamond Pro.
 In fact, according to Weissman, this is the biggest trick jewelry stores play.

 7. Make Sure the Certificate Matches the Diamond You See

-Most diamonds are laser inscribed on the girdle and this can be checked with a jeweler's loupe, says Emily Duke of Finesse Diamonds Corp.
+Most diamonds are laser inscribed on the girdle and this can be checked with a jeweler's loupe, says Duke.
 "Many have inclusions so you can look at the diamond and see if you can match the imperfections to the map on the certificate, too."

 8. Be Smart About the Quality of the Cut and Clarity

 Another tip: Save big by purchasing the lowest color diamond that will still look colorless to the naked eye once set in a ring, suggests Weissman.
 "For round diamonds in white gold, this is typically an I or J color.
 In yellow gold, you could even go down to a K color," he says.
 "The difference in price between a J color and a D color is enormous."
 As for clarity, same concept goes.
 Opt for the lowest clarity diamond that is still clean to the naked eye, as it'll look identical to a flawless diamond assuming all else is equal, he notes.
 "The difference in price between an SI1 or SI2 clarity diamond and a flawless diamond is huge."